 “Stop it!” she said, dodging his tongue even as she giggled.
 He’d never heard her giggle before, and he chuffed at the sound, amused.
 He let his head rest on her shoulder for a moment, then got down.
 She was laughing now, still shaking but no longer completely freaked out as she grabbed the phone off the nightstand and dialed.

 Archer went back in the closet while she got her shoes on and tugged on a pair of his jeans.
 He pulled so hard the hanger broke, pieces of plastic flying everywhere.

 Emma got the message.
 “You’ll need clothes.
 Okay.
-Stop that and move before you tear something down.”
+Move.”
 She hastily pulled an outfit together, including shoes when he nudged them, and they were out the door.

 “Sydney, we’re going to cover him up so that no one else sees him,” she said as they piled in her SUV.
 She grabbed a blanket from the back and tossed it over him as he settled in the backseat next to Sydney.
 “Thank God I parked in the garage yesterday.”

 Archer was concerned that she’d wreck, but before she backed out of the garage, she drew in several breaths.
-He peeked out from under the blanket and was relieved to see that she’d calmed considerably.
 “Okay, I have this.
 Let’s go.”

 He couldn’t tell how fast she was driving, but she handled the vehicle well enough.
 That’s my girl, he thought.
 It seemed to take forever to reach the farm, but they finally did.

 As soon as she opened the door and uncovered him, he was out.
-Owen and Sarah were standing on the porch, their mouths open with shock.
-A quick glance around showed him he was in the clear.
+A quick glance around showed him they were alone, with Owen and Sarah standing on the porch, their mouths open with shock.
 Letting out a loud roar, he ran like hadn’t been able to in years.